Tubocass/Taicho-0/readme.txt

-This is the digital version of Moon.
+This is the digital version of Taicho.